Center Stage FAQs

 Who will be performing?

-Center Stage will feature a diverse mix of Chicago’s most talented performers, including School of Rock, Tellin’ Tales Theatre, and more (see our website for the latest listings!).
+Center Stage will spotlight Chicago’s most talented performers with and without disabilities.
 Special guest performer will be Avett Ray, a seven-year-old piano prodigy and YouTube sensation who happens to be visually impaired.
 Serving as emcee will be one of Chicago’s most engaging personalities, Leon Rogers of WGCI.
+Also performing will be:

 Who is behind Center Stage for Access and Inclusion?